Aboriginal Culture Apps

 Welcome to Country (iTunes) – The Welcome to Country iPhone app delivers a simple Welcome to Country video introduction to Australian indigenous culture, including basic cultural protocols that are tribal boundary geo-specific.
 The app uses the GPS function of the iPhone to deliver a Welcome to Country video (or text/image version) to the user via a push notification.
 Where available within a tribal boundary, the video will be of a traditional owner (or elder) welcoming the user/visitor to their country when the user enters that tribal geo-boundary.

-Melbourne Dreaming (Google Play) and (iTunes) – From the edges of Port Phillip Bay, to the hunting grounds of Chapel Street or the Burnley Ngargee (corroboree) tree in the heart of Richmond, discover Aboriginal Melbourne’s rich cultural heritage from the past and the present.
+Melbourne Dreaming (Google Play) – From the edges of Port Phillip Bay, to the hunting grounds of Chapel Street or the Burnley Ngargee (corroboree) tree in the heart of Richmond, discover Aboriginal Melbourne’s rich cultural heritage from the past and the present.
 Designed for self-guided tours of historical and contemporary places of significance, you can spend from thirty minutes to a day exploring one of Australia’s largest and busiest cities.

 Sharing the Dreaming (iTunes) – Sharing the Dreaming is a window to an Aboriginal Australian culture: the culture of the Nyoongar, the traditional custodians of Australia’s South-West.